-10.4.1 What processes are in place to ensure that all adults have their rights as employees met and safeguarded?
+10.4.1 What processes are in place to ensure that you have looked after all your own needs and rights as an employee?

-- Employer and employee registration, contracts of employment, working hours, holidays, salaries, PAYE, PRSI, PRSA - Recruitment processes (e.g., job descriptions, interview procedures, etc.) - Disciplinary/grievance procedures, review - 10.4.2 How do you ensure that all adults working in the setting are fully briefed on their roles and responsibilities?
+- Self-employed registration, working hours, holidays, salaries, PRSI contributions, PRSA - 10.4.2 How do you ensure that any other adults who may support or assist you in your service are fully briefed on their roles and responsibilities?